10-Minute Sock Pumpkins Tutorial + Video!

-Learn how to make easy DIY sock pumpkins!
+Learn how to make my easy 10-Minute DIY sock pumpkins!
 All you need to make this cute fall craft is a sock, a needle & thread, doll needle, stuffing, and yarn.
-Great for budget-friendly fall home décor.
+These sweet pumpkins are a quick craft that is great for making at parties or decorating your home on a budget!

 If you love inexpensive DIY home décor ideas, I think you’ll love these pumpkins.
 Buy a 3-pack of socks for a few dollars and you can make a whole basketful of cute sock pumpkins.